pymupdf/PyMuPDF/docs/functions.rst

       Details:

       1. Information above tagged with "(1)" has the same meaning and value as explained in :ref:`TextPage`.

-Please note that the font ``flags`` value will never contain a *superscript* value: the detection of superscripts is done within MuPDF :ref:`TextPage` code -- it is not a property of any font.
+         - Please note that the font ``flags`` value will never contain a *superscript* flag bit: the detection of superscripts is done within MuPDF :ref:`TextPage` code -- it is not a property of any font.
+         - Also note, that the text *color* is encoded as the usual tuple of floats 0 <= f <= 1 -- not in sRGB format.
+Depending on ``span["type"]``, interpret the color as fill color or stroke color.

       2. There are 5 text span types:

          0. Filled text -- equivalent to PDF text rendering mode 0 (``0 Tr``, the default in PDF), only each character's "inside" is shown.